abcnorio/diffinmeans/README.md

 ## Disclaimer

 R code was tested but is provided "as is".
-The example calls can be used to test for accuracy.